NLAFET/StarNEig/KNOWN_PROBLEMS.md

 ## Known problems

+ - The performance of the Hessenberg reduction phase has droped since v0.1-beta2.
+The problem will be fixed in the next version of the library.
  - If the CUDA support is enabled, then the starneig_SEP_SM_Hessenberg() interface function cannot always handle problems that do not fit into GPU's memory.
 The cause of this problem is not known.